Stuttering help

-When I was in my speech therapy back in the day, one of the assignments was the following.
-You approach a stranger of strangers and you ask them a couple questions about stuttering using the training speech and the hand technique.
-Before asking the questions, you tell them that you go through a speech therapy for stuttering, that you're using the training speech and that you're doing it as an assignment.
+When I was in speech therapy back in the day, one of the assignments went like this: you approach a stranger—or a group of strangers—and ask them a couple of questions about stuttering using the training speech and the hand technique.
+Before asking the questions, you explain that you’re in speech therapy for stuttering, that you’re using the training speech, and that you're doing it as an assignment.

 I wonder what you think about such an exercise.
 Would you do such an assignment?
 How do you feel about doing it?